-Registration information and procedures for college credit degree and certificate-seeking students are published online in the Web Registration Guide, posted on college bulletin boards and on the following Web page www.cf.edu/departments/sa/enroll/academic\advising.htm.
+Registration information and procedures for college credit degree and certificate-seeking students are published online in the Web Registration Guide, posted on college bulletin boards and on the Web at CF.edu/go/admissions/advising.
 Priority registration dates (based on the number of earned credit hours) are posted on the MyCF Web portal as well as in the college calendar on page 6 of this catalog.
 In the case of courses beginning outside the regular academic semesters, posters, fliers and media announcements may be used to notify potential students.
 Each student, by registering, pledges acceptance of the rules and regulations of the college.
-Schedule and registration information for continuing education students is available online at CFItraining.cf.edu or in the Enrollment Services Centers.